Could Kenya’s fresh outlook on agriculture serve as a blueprint for SA?

 This acceptance has largely been driven by the Public-Private Partnerships Act of 2013.
 As one of the first African countries to enact a Public-Private Partnerships Act, Kenya has seen significant participation from the private sector in the country’s public sector projects.
 Its new Public-Private Partnerships Bill of 2021, proposed to replace the current act seeks to streamline regulations and address inefficiencies that exist in the current PPP process.

 “The PPP concept as it works in Kenya, you would look at it in the context of, how do you bring in the general populace into that particular ideology of investment because the government would tax the local citizenry and actually on the basis of tax, use those allocations to fund government projects,” says Biko.

 The country recognises that its general populace is resistant to additional taxes and levies and, the government has realised that the idea of taxing citizens who are already paying tax, decreases the level of acceptance for new development projects.

 For this reason, the Kenyan government has looked for alternative tax avenues that deliver the same kind of metric of collecting revenue.

 “When you’re doing a public-private partnership, the government can confidently give you a letter of support on the back of a flow of funds that are actually guaranteed."

 “So, you’re actually not depending on the exchequer for the purposes of allocating funds through a budgetary process and you’re not depending on the populace through a tolling levy, which people can actually resist – so that has worked well, and many projects have been delivered through that route,” Biko concludes.

-For data-driven insights that match foresight with sustainable possibilities, re-visit our Absa Insights page for more insights from Absa Corporate and Investment Banking sector experts in the Absa Insights podcast series.
+For data-driven insights that match foresight with sustainable possibilities, re-visit our Absa Insights page regularly to listen to thought-provoking conversations with Absa Corporate and Investment Banking sector experts in the Absa Insights podcast series.